puven1998/cpm-project/README.md

 1. Prompts project details and inputs in a recursive manner.
 2. Calculation of minimum time taken for a project and information in each activity such as Earliest Start time.
 3. Generates an .sql file that contains SQL query that inserts project details into a server.
-4. Able to view project saved in table(must use the .JS code).

 Requirements:
 1. C++ compiler in Path of machine